Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply: Numerical Results

 \section{Numerical Results}

-In this section, we present the simulation results, comparing the performance of the proposed method with several benchmarks deep reinforcement learning algorithms and other control methods.
+In this section, we present the simulation results for the prototype model in Sec.~\ref{sec:problemformulation}, joint scheduling of deferrable and nondeferrable jobs in the household, comparing the performance of the proposed method with several benchmark deep reinforcement learning algorithms and other control methods.
 We first describe the simulation setting in Section~\ref{sec:setting}, followed by the numerical results.